 PREFACE

+Background

 The Long-Term Care Insurance Multistate Rate Review Framework (LTCI MSA Framework) was drafted by the Ad Hoc Drafting Group of the NAIC Long-Term Care Insurance (EX) Task Force.
 The Ad Hoc Drafting Group consists of representatives from state insurance departments in Connecticut, Minnesota, Nebraska, Texas, Virginia, and Washington.

 The LTCI MSA Framework was adopted by the NAIC Long-Term Care Insurance Multistate Rate Review (EX) Subgroup and the Long-Term Care Insurance (EX) Task Force on Dec.
 12, 2021, and the NAIC Executive Committee and Plenary on April 8, 2022.

+2025 Amendments

+Amendments to the LTCI MSA Framework were adopted by the Long-Term Care Insurance (B) Task Force on [date] and the NAIC Executive Committee and Plenary on [date].
+Key amendments include a change from two actuarial rate review methodologies to a single rate review methodology, and updates to the cost-sharing formula.
+Other amendments include moving the governance of the LTCI MSA Framework and related processes to the Health Actuarial (B) Task Force, and other related work such as reduced benefit options, to the Senior Issues (B) Task Force.